icampus-wildau/ros-i2c/README.md

 **A ROS 2 package for low level hardware communication via I²C.**

 This package provides a ROS 2 node that allows for communication with I²C devices connected to the host system.
-Data can be simply transmitted to I²C peripherals, such as micro controllers or actuators, by publishing ROS 2 messages to the I²C node.
+Data can be simply transmitted to I²C devices, such as micro controllers or actuators, by publishing ROS 2 messages to the I²C node.

 # Features & Compatibility